 She gives him a blank look.

 Sometimes it helps being an antique, Booker muses.
-In these days of keyword searches, lots of people don''t know "subject" from a hole in the ground.
+In these days of keyword searches, lots of people don't know "subject" from a hole in the ground.

 "Try 'arts and crafts' or 'sewing.'"

+She clicks the mouse a couple of times.
+Victory.
 "Subject headings, wow," she said.
 "Who comes up with this stuff?"

 "Librarians," Booker tells her with a touch of pride.
-They sit around all day, assigning subject headings to clumps of information, he says.
+"They sit around all day, assigning subject headings to clumps of information."

-Next stop.
-A bookstore.
+Next stop: a bookstore.